RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/domain_boundaries.md

 things are necessarily accountable to any notion of value that can be understood outside the domain.

 When we see this dynamic in history, we aren't exactly impressed.
-In [Secrets of the Castle](https://en.wikipedia.org/wiki/Secrets_of_the_Castle), an experimental-archaeology documentary about midieval French and English castles, arbalist Robin Knight observes while assembling a crossbow:
+In [Secrets of the Castle](https://en.wikipedia.org/wiki/Secrets_of_the_Castle), an experimental-archaeology documentary about medieval French and English castles, arbalist Robin Knight observes while assembling a crossbow:

 >  There was no such thing as a crossbow-maker.
 One man made the tiller, the blacksmith made all of the ironwork, another man made the string--that's